 What Is MSG?

 Monosodium glutamate is a food additive and flavoring substance used primarily in various cuisines.
 MSG is also a common component in many packaged, especially ready-to-eat canned foods, and is used to add flavor and taste.
-The Food and Drug administration considers allows the addition of MSG to food as an additive to be “generally recognized as safe” (GRAS), which means it is a safe food ingredient (1).
+The Food and Drug Administration (US FDA) allows the addition of MSG to food as an additive to be “generally recognized as safe” (GRAS), which means it is a safe food ingredient (1).

 MSG And Pregnancy Effects

 Is MSG harmful during pregnancy?
 This is one big question that can be raised.
 Here are a few things you should keep in mind:

 It is best to avoid eating msg during pregnancy, if you are allergic to it, as the effects and allergic reaction could multiply in reaction.
 MSG has been known to cause certain allergy type reactions with symptoms which include but are not limited to (2):

 - Sweating and flushing